OEP/shard/README.md

 ## Installation and Usage

 For a system wide install, put `shard.sh` in `/etc/profile.d` or some equivalent for your distribution.
-Feel free to fully qualify
+Feel free to fully qualify the path to `shardcmd`, but it is not required.

     install -m 0644 shard.sh /etc/profile.d/
     install -m 0755 shardcmd /usr/local/bin/